opnfv/functest/docs/userguide/runfunctest.rst

 is called once by *prepare_env.sh* when setting up the Functest environment to snapshot all the OpenStack resources (images, networks, volumes, security groups, tenants, users) so that an eventual cleanup does not remove any of this defaults.

+The *-s* option forces execution of test cases in a single thread.
+Currently this option affects Tempest test cases only and can be used e.g. for troubleshooting concurrency problems.

 The script
 *$repos_dir/functest/testcases/VIM/OpenStack/CI/libraries/clean_openstack.py*